CloudLabsAI-Azure/CAF-Secure-Methodology/05-network-management-and-monitoring-revisited-flow-logs-and-traffic-analytics.md

     ![pip](images1/firewallIP.png)

-1. Copy the Public Ip and save it in a text editor.
+1. Copy the Public IP and save it in a text editor.

     ![ip](images1/firewallip1.png)